raspberrypilearning/google-voice-aiy/en/step_1.md

 ## Controlling the World with Google AIY

-The Google AIY Voice Kit came free with the May, 2017 issue of the MagPi, so well done if you have managed to aquire one.
+The Google AIY Voice Kit came free with the May, 2017 issue of the MagPi, so well done if you have managed to acquire one.
 If you haven't yet managed to get a Voice Kit, then you can join a waiting list to receive a notification when they are available by signing up [here](https://docs.google.com/forms/d/e/1FAIpQLSev7IQBFUaDlv5tx1Decxd5Ya5AqYSEvD72hJySeaRDogaqAw/viewform?c=0&w=1)

 --- step ---
 ## Solder on header pins